noklesta/The-Oslo-Bergen-Tagger/README.md

 The multitagger
 ---------------

-The multitagger is currently only distributed in binary form (source code will be available soon).
+The multitagger is currently only distributed in binary form.
 Compiled binaries for 32- and 64-bits Linux and 64-bits Mac OS X can be downloaded from our server at the Text Laboratory, University of Oslo (<http://www.tekstlab.uio.no/mtag/linux32/mtag32>,